 Do you feel blocked?
 Use this meditation to bust through your blocks.

 Want to amplify your manifesting powers?
 Check out this miracle meditation!

 Want to take your meditation practice to a whole new level?
-On August 8, 2014 join me, Deepak Chopra and India Arie for the largest group meditation ever.
-You can sign up for free today.
+On March 16th join Oprah and Deepak Chopra for their 21 Day Meditation Experience.
+Check out the details here.